annyhe/chat-app/READme.md

 # Real time chat app using Socket.io, Nodejs

-- Database: use sqlite for testing.
+- Database: use **sqlite** for testing.
 Stores username and messages

 TODO
 - Extend to make it more slack-like.
 Ie. @inspiration to get inspirational message, or @imageCat to get image of a cat from unsplash
 - UI can be better, ie. make it more obvious who is talking.
 Anyone other than the current person should be in a separate column
-- quote API: find another API that doesn't have as much limits
-- apply CSS to image, so vertical images are not cut off at the top
 - add API, UI tests

 ### Setup